soyvillareal/PHP-Magazine/README.md

 verify_email | `on or off` | Send a 6-digit code to the email of the person who registers to verify the account. show_palette | `on or off` | Show or hide window to modify the color palette of the website (it can only be seen by administrators anyway).
-2check | `on or off` | Turn factor authentication for users on or off. approve_posts | `on or off` | Allow the publication of articles only if they are approved (`on`) or without the need for this (`off`) fb_comments | `on or off` | Activate or deactivate the Facebook comments plugin. fb_app_id | `int` | Facebook Application ID (You will need to put this here to allow registration or login to an account with this social network if you want to use the Facebook comments plugin: `fb_comments = on`)
+2check | `on or off` | Turn factor authentication for users on or off. newsletter | `on or off` | Activate or deactivate the sending of newsletters post_article | `all or publisher` | Allow everyone or only editors, moderators and admins to upload posts approve_posts | `on or off` | Allow the publication of articles only if they are approved (`on`) or without the need for this (`off`) fb_comments | `on or off` | Activate or deactivate the Facebook comments plugin. fb_app_id | `int` | Facebook Application ID (You will need to put this here to allow registration or login to an account with this social network if you want to use the Facebook comments plugin: `fb_comments = on`)